Marketing Funnel KPIs for Each Stage + How to Track Them

 If someone considers using your product, they will check the pricing page to know how much they have to pay for it.
 Thus, you should keep track of the number of pricing page clicks and identify the subscription plan with the highest number of clicks.

 It’s better to have more than one pricing package to let your users choose the one that would suit their needs the best.
-Plus, you should attach relevant calls-to-action with each plan so interested prospects can know how to contact you.
+Plus, you should attach relevant calls-to-action to each plan so interested prospects can know how to contact you.

 Case study views